West Broward High School

-West Broward High School is a secondary school located in Pembroke Pines, Florida serving students in grades 9 through 12.
+West Broward High School is a public secondary school located in Pembroke Pines, Florida, United States, serving students in grades 9 through 12.
 The school is a part of the Broward County Public Schools district.

 West Broward High has an FCAT school grade of "A" for the 2009–2010 academic year.

 Overview

-The school was slated to open for its first day of classes on August 18, 2008, but the opening was delayed until August 20, 2008, because the first two days of school were postponed due to the effects of Tropical Storm Fay.
+The school's first day of classes was scheduled for August 18, 2008, but the opening was delayed for two days due to Tropical Storm Fay.

 The school was constructed to relieve overcrowding at nearby schools such as Everglades High School, Cypress Bay High School, Charles W. Flanagan High School, and Cooper City High School.
 Daniel Traeger was named the school's first ever principal on November 15, 2007.
 The school's mascot are the Bobcats and the school colors are Carolina blue and silver.
 The school is notable for its ProStart Culinary Program, Performance Ensemble, Veterinary Medicine career program, and daycare program for teachers assistants, as well as its nationally recognized Television Production Program.

-The school newspaper is called "The Lynx".
+The school newspaper is called The Lynx.
 West Broward's TV Production program has won an array of awards at FSPA at the district and state levels, as well as at the national level as of the 2013–2014 school year.

 West Broward High feeds 100% from Silver Trail Middle, portions of Glades Middle, portions of Falcon Cove Middle, portions of Somerset Academy Chapel Trail Middle School, and portions of Franklin Academy Pembroke Pines and Cooper City.

 Attendance zone

-The school serves sections of: Pembroke Pines, Davie, Miramar, and Southwest Ranches.
+The school serves sections of Pembroke Pines, Davie, and Southwest Ranches.

-Some areas are jointly zoned to West Broward High and Cooper City High School: including sections of Cooper City and Southwest Ranches.
+Some areas are jointly zoned to West Broward High and Cooper City High School, including sections of Cooper City and Southwest Ranches.